Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | Large binary assets    | Azure Storage   |

-### Question #76
+### Question #47 💩💩💩

 You plan to share packages that you wrote, tested, validated, and deployed by using Azure Artifacts.

-You need to release multiple builds of each package by using a single feed.
+**You need to release multiple builds of each package by using a single feed**.

 The solution must limit the release of packages that are in development.

 What should you use?